rahulyhg/sunrise-sunset/readme.txt

 Stable tag: 1.0
 License: GPLv2

 SunriseSunset(ss) displays sunrise and sunset times.
-The three major cities includes are: New York, Chicago and Los Angeles.
+The three major cities included are: New York, Chicago and Los Angeles.

 == Description ==